Indil/BestInSlot/README.md

-# A fork of the abandoned Best In Slot AddOn.
+# A fork of the abandoned Best In Slot addon.
 (optimized for patch 7.2.5)

 ***